rrnyquist/ebenezer/README.md

 ## Upcoming Fixes 🐞
 - ESV text has no double quotation marks -> will be remedied
-- ESV Psalms, Proverbs should have chapter numbers -> will be added
+- ESV Psalms, Proverbs chapter numbers -> will be added
 - BSB Psalm 119 should have letter headings -> will be added
+- HEB Psalms + Proverbs chapter numbers, Psalm 119 headings -> will be added